xopherdeep/do-it-for-the-xp/src/views/Dev/BattleroomDevTools/README.md

 ### Key Components

-1.  **BattleGround Component**: The main UI component for rendering battles.
+1.  **BattleField Component**: The main UI component for rendering battles.
 It displays the environment, enemies, player actions, and dialog.
 2.  **BattleService**: A service that encapsulates the battle logic, managing turns, actions, and enemy behavior.
 3.  **BattleroomDevTools**: A set of tools for testing and debugging the battle system in isolation.
 4.  **Vuex Store**: Manages the global battle state, including active battles, enemy data, and battle counters.